djplaner/garden/about.md

 I'm a self-confessed plant addict—the type who goes shopping for a few things and returns with a car full of plants, often sneaking them in to avoid the "More plants?!" comment from my husband.
 Yes, I am that person.

 Born and raised in rural Queensland, Australia, I've always had a strong connection to the land.
-My career has spanned various industries, from hospitality to civil and structural engineering.
+My career has spanned various industries, from hospitality to IT to civil and structural engineering.
 Now, I'm grateful to be doing what I love: creating and maintaining beautiful gardens while helping others enjoy their outdoor spaces.

 ![](../../images/about/me_wheelbarrow_optimised.jpg)